 College Planning plays multiple roles in the governance and decision-making processes of the College [Appendix 12: GHC Governance & Decision-Making Model].
 As discussed above in Recommendation 3, College Priorities inform and are integrated with budget development by serving as criteria for new budget allocation to departments, functions, and programs within the College.
-[Appendix 26: Budget Request Form] Similarly, the decision-making process enacted by the Executive Team, the College Council, and the College Divisions considers the College Mission, Vision, and College Priorities in their proceedings.
+[Appendix 25: Budget Request Form] Similarly, the decision-making process enacted by the Executive Team, the College Council, and the College Divisions considers the College Mission, Vision, and College Priorities in their proceedings.

 In addition to the examples of budget alignment discussed in Recommendation 3 above, GHC is working to align its daily activities toward the priorities.
 For example, GHC's Executive Team frames their weekly meeting agendas in terms of the College Priorities, and action items are subjected to discussion and questions about how they support the College Plan.
 Discussion with staff and faculty about departmental alignment with College Priorities and College Mission are ongoing.
 As noted above in Section 1, for example, the Instructional Division has aligned their bi-annual goals with the College Plan.
-Additionally,

-Strategic Enrollment Management is a part of College Priority #4, thus fusing two important concepts of budget and enrollment.
-In all of this work, the idea is to come back to the College Planning Committee's original mantra that the College "plan what we do and do what we plan" as depicted in Figure 11.
+Additionally, as noted in the Moving Forward section of this document, CP#5 has been refocused to address enrollment management, as this has become a critical function for the college in a time of declining FTE.
+In all of this work, the idea is to come back to the College Planning Committee's original mantra that the College plan what we do and do what we plan as depicted in Figure 11.
 An important part of this, as the College has learned over the last three years, is to allocate or reallocate resources to support the work that is planned.